How to Quickly Sync Jira issues and Asana tasks with 2-way updates

 Find out more about setting rules.

 Step 4.
-Choose fields to map between Asana tasks and Jira issues
+Set relationships between fields in Asana and Jira

 While rules are intended to set triggers for when data should be synced, field mappings determines what information is synced between your tools.